ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Those who dream by day are cognizant of many things which escape those who dream only by night.*
+💬 *Passion is energy.
+Feel the power that comes from focusing on what excites you. *

-— **Vincent van Gogh**
+— **Oprah Winfrey**

-Updated at: 2025-11-04T01:02:49Z
+Updated at: 2025-11-05T01:04:33Z